 The support animal needs to be free from any offensive odors, has to be potty-trained and cannot engage in behavior that endangers the health and safety of anyone in the workplace.

-Although California law requires that the animal in the workplace be trained to provide assistance for the employee’s disability, Federal law overrides this and states that emotional support animals do not need to be specifically trained.
+Although California law requires that the animal in the workplace be trained to provide assistance for the employee’s disability, Federal law overrides this and states that an emotional support animal in San Diego does not need to be specifically trained.
 So, California employers are not allowed to require support animals to have training.

 The California Law applies to employers when they have five or more employees, Federal disability provisions apply to employers when they have at least 15 employees.